mononobi/pyrin-admin/README.md

 ## Available Configs

-You can edit or add required configs in `.env` file of root folder before building the source code or running the container.\
+You can edit or add required configs in `.env` file of root folder or set them as environment variables before building the source code or running the container.

 These are the configs which are required for Pyrin Admin to work.\
 If you do not provide them, the default values of each one will be used.